If you are searching for authentic culture and the day-to-day life of the heartwarming locals of Nepal, you are in the right place.

 There is something truly magical about the simplicity, self-sustenance and joyful characterization that can be discovered in the rural region of Nepal.

-Be it the Manaslu, Upper Dolpo or the hamlet-like settlements in the desert landscape of Manang, when you step foot into a Nepali village, you are instantaneously transported to a world that is entirely away from the hustle and bustle of the city.
+Be it the Manaslu, Upper Dolpo or the hamlet-like settlements in the desert landscape of Manang, when you step foot into a Nepali village, you are instantaneously transported to a world entirely away from the hustle and bustle of the city.

 Uncovering Village Life in Rural Regions of Nepal